 - 1. Natural light - 2.
 Live indoor plants - 3.
 Quiet working space - 4.
 View of the sea - 5.
-Bright colours company.
-There's a big disparity here and one that hints at workplace design only recently rising to prominence as a crucial factor."
-SOLO WORK SPACE LINKED TO PRODUCTIVITY In terms of working space, nearly two fifths (39%) of workers said they would feel most productive at their own desk in a solitary office.
+Bright colours SOLO WORK SPACE LINKED TO PRODUCTIVITY In terms of working space, nearly two fifths (39%) of workers said they would feel most productive at their own desk in a solitary office.
 In terms of having a preference for solo space, Germany, China and Canada reported figures way above the global average, with 59%, 52% and 50%, respectively, suggesting they prefer a solitary environment.
-On the other hand, 36% of respondents would feel most productive at their own desk in an open plan office.
+36% of respondents would feel most productive at their own desk in an open plan office.
 Interestingly, individual data from certain countries was much higher: Spain (48%); Australia (48%); India (46%); and Brazil (46%) - indicating that collaborative working is much more important to them than the global average.
-GLOBAL URBANIZATION The data demonstrates that 85% of global office workers surveyed are based in an urban environment and the largest proportion of respondents spent between 40 - 49 hours per week in the office.
-Despite city-dominated lives, the research found workers have an inherent affinity for elements that reflect nature.
-Cooper adds: "As well as enabling organizations to make links between their physical spaces and the performance of their people, this study throws light on one of the defining challenges of modern life - our ability to cope with urbanization and loss of connection with green spaces."
+GLOBAL URBANIZATION The data demonstrates that 85% of global office workers surveyed are based in an urban environment^{} and the largest proportion of respondents spent between 40 - 49 hours per week in the office.
+Despite city dominated lives, the research found workers have an inherent affinity to elements that reflect nature.
+Professor Sir Cary Cooper adds: "As well as enabling organizations to make links between their physical spaces and the performance of their people, this study throws light on one of the defining challenges of modern life - our ability to cope with urbanization and loss of connection with green spaces."
 Commenting on what the research findings could mean for design in the office space, Chip DeGrace, Executive Creative Director at Interface, said: "What we can clearly identify is that there needs to be an ongoing evolution of the traditional office space, and it seems that as a global population, we are becoming ever more cognizant of our surroundings and how they impact our well-being, productivity and creativity at work.
 "Biophilic design is the art of understanding how nature can influence us and how we can bring those sorts of influences into the spaces within which we work.
-We can see that working in environments with natural elements, such as greenery and sunlight, leads to a higher level of well being and productivity, which is an important consideration for any business in terms of responsibility to its employees.
-What's more, the research indicates that by incorporating simple design elements which help to create a connection to nature, known as biophilic design, a business could potentially boost the productivity of its employees by 6% - a significant benefit to the bottom line of any company."
-For more information about Interface, visit www.Interface.com.

-^{ &#}x27;Urban environment' includes city centre, city suburb, town and downtown.
+We can see that working in environments with natural elements, such as greenery and sunlight, leads to a higher level of well-being and productivity, which is an important consideration for any business in terms of responsibility to its employees.
+What's more, the research indicated that by incorporating simple design elements which help to create a connection to nature, known as biophilic design, a business could potentially boost the productivity of its employees by 6% - a significant benefit to the bottom line of any company." ^{ &#}x27;Urban environment' includes city centre, city suburb, town and downtown.